CreativeKenning/gradsitedemo/cv.md

 **Console-ing Passions 2022:**

--   Presented on bot-networks as they structure and inflect sociality on Discord
+-   Presented on bot-networks as they inflect sociality on Discord

 **New Media and Society:** "Mapping Discord's Darkside, Distributed Hate